pbain63/Project_Admin-Dashboard/README.md

 ## Acknowledgements

-This project was created as part of a learning exercise.
+This project was created as part of an assignment of THE ODIN PROJECT.

-Inspiration was drawn from various admin dashboard designs on the web.